stotrasamhita/stotrasamhita.github.io/index.md

 sadāśivasamārambhāṃ śaṅkarācāryamadhyamām|
 asmadācāryaparyantāṃ vandē guruparamparām||

 In this GitHub repository, we hope to make available high-quality PDFs for printing as well as devices such as Kindle, along with tools to proofread (long-term goal!).
 Perhaps, it may well be possible to integrate `stotrasamhita.net` with this `github.io` page.
-You are also free to fork these repositories and typeset your own PDFs.

-**This repository is also home to various <a href="/projects/">projects</a>.**
+You are also free to fork these repositories and typeset your own PDFs. **This repository is also home to various** [**projects**](/projects/).

 ### Stotrasamhita.net